ht-oliver/eds214-day1-prdata-exploration/instructor-feedback.md

 [M] The commit history includes at least one merged branch and a resolved merge conflict

-[NY] The rendered analysis is accessible via GitHub Pages
+[M] The rendered analysis is accessible via GitHub Pages

 - Due to a capitalization issue, the paper.html version on GitHub Pages doesn't render
+- All fixed